illinois-dap/DataAnalysisForPhysicistsFall23/intro.md

 All activities in this course, are subject to the Academic Integrity rules as described in [Article 1, Part 4, Academic Integrity](https://studentcode.illinois.edu/article1/part4/1-401), of the [Student Code](https://studentcode.illinois.edu).

 ## Acknowledgements
-This course was developed by [Mark Neubauer](https://msneubauer.github.io) during the Fall 2023 semester.
+This course was developed by [Anne Sickles](http://heavyions.physics.illinois.edu), [Jeff Filippini](http://jpf.web.engr.illinois.edu), and [Mark Neubauer](https://msneubauer.github.io).
+It was first taught by [Anne Sickles](http://heavyions.physics.illinois.edu) and [Mark Neubauer](https://msneubauer.github.io) during the Fall 2023 semester.
 ## Useful Links
 Here are some useful links
 * [Python Programming Resources](https://wiki.python.org/moin/BeginnersGuide/Programmers)